Old version

 If the parameter is

-, the method should throw anIllegalArgumentException
+null, the method should throw anIllegalArgumentException. -

 Your method should return

-if passed an empty array (i.e., an array of length 0). -
+0if passed an empty array (i.e., an array of length 0). -

 Your method should return

-if passed an array with one element or an array in which all of the elements are in decreasing order.
+1if passed an array with one element or an array in which all of the elements are in decreasing order.
 It should be possible to get a return value of 1 for these cases without needing to explicitly check for them.

 -

-Problem 6: Our Rectangle
+Problem 6: Our Rectangle class revisited

 12 points total; 4 points each part; pair-optional